Puzzle - Answer

 Brian woke up shortly after and also decided to hide a third of the remaining apples and he also dozed back to sleep.

-Finally, Charlie woke up and seeing the others were asleep, took a third of what was left.
+Finally, Charles woke up and seeing the others were asleep, took a third of what was left.

 Of course none of the adventurers knew of the other's antics, so, in the morning, they shared the remaining apples, each receiving sixteen.
 How many apples were in the crate originally?